The weapons seizure so big it covered the rear deck of a 567-foot US warship - KTVZ

 “The cache of weapons included dozens of advanced Russian-made anti-tank guided missiles, thousands of Chinese Type 56 assault rifles, and hundreds of PKM machine guns, sniper rifles and rocket-propelled grenade launchers.
 Other weapon components included advanced optical sights,” the Navy statement said.

+And on November 25, 2019, the destroyer USS Forrest Sherman found missile components on a dhow it stopped in the Arabian Sea.

-The US military was investigating the source and the intended destination of the huge weapons cache, which will remain in US custody, the Navy said.
+The Navy also said the weapons seized last week will remain in US custody while the investigation is ongoing.

-After the dhow was deemed seaworthy and its crew was questioned, they were provided with food and water and released, according to the statement.
+After the dhow stopped last week was deemed seaworthy and its crew was questioned, they were provided with food and water and released, according to the statement.

 Comments